 Fathers have the right to see their children.
 The only way to enforce this right is by first establishing paternity and then going through the proper court proceedings.
 Although parents may agree to visitation and support, it is always best to have the details established legally through a court order.
 This is the only way to protect the agreement and ensure that the child’s rights are protected.

 Consult with a Family Law Attorney to Discuss Your Case

 Whether you are a parent seeking to establish your child’s paternity, it is best to have it legally determined.
 You can best accomplish this with assistance from a Greenville, S.C. paternity lawyer.
-Contact Elliot Frazier Law Firm today to schedule a consultation to discuss your case.
+Contact Elliott Frazier Law Firm today to schedule a consultation to discuss your case.